 - Other factors, such as end-stage renal disease, may pose a lower degree of immunocompromise and not clearly affect decisions about need for or duration of Transmission-Based Precautions if the individual had close contact with someone with SARS-CoV-2 infection.
-However, fully vaccinated people in this category should consider continuing to practice physical distancing and use of source control while in a healthcare facility, even when not otherwise recommended for fully vaccinated individuals. - Ultimately, the degree of immunocompromise for the patient is determined by the treating provider, and preventive actions are tailored to each individual and situation.
+However, people in this category should consider continuing to practice physical distancing and use of source control while in a healthcare facility, even if they are up to date with all recommended COVID-19 vaccine doses. - Ultimately, the degree of immunocompromise for the patient is determined by the treating provider, and preventive actions are tailored to each individual and situation.